 It isn’t always this clear cut between the two, sometimes they overlap, and the lines blur.
 Sometimes the one going on a heroic adventure is an everyday person.
 Sometimes the heroic adventure is defeating a supernatural creature and involves no gods.
 There will be tales that include both types or take some ideas from one of them and include them in the other.

 There is also another definition of the differences between mythology and folklore.
 At least, there is a relation between Norse mythology and Scandinavian folklore.
 Applying it all over the world might be possible.

-In Scandinavia, the folklore is what developed from the mythology.
+In Scandinavia, folklore is what developed from mythology.
 The gods of old got replaced by the single one of Christianity.
 But the folk still needed magical creatures to explain the things happening around them.